Round Hill Music: Music publishing

-In September 2017, Round Hill made its largest acquisition to date, paying $250 million for the Carlin America publisher.
+In September 2017, Round Hill paid $250 million to acquire publisher Carlin America.
 Carlin owned the rights to songs recorded by Elvis Presley, among other artists.

 In 2017, Round Hill entered into a partnership with Zync for synchronization.

-In August 2019, Round Hill signed a sub-publishing deal with Warner/Chappell Music, which will represent Round Hill's catalogue outside of the United States, Canada, the United Kingdom, Ireland, and the Nordics.
+In August 2019, Round Hill signed a sub-publishing deal with Warner/Chappell Music for them to represent Round Hill's catalogue outside of the United States, Canada, the United Kingdom, Ireland, and the Nordics.

 Round Hill also has signed and acquired the catalogues of Skid Row, KK Downing (Judas Priest), Jani Lane (Warrant), Triumph, Tesla, Craig David, Ronnie James Dio, Neil Sedaka, John Rzeznik of the Goo Goo Dolls, Billy Duffy (The Cult), Jim Vallance, Big Loud Shirt, Ashley Gorley, Arthouse Entertainment, Keith Sweat, Rob Thomas, Collective Soul, Josh Kear, Big Tractor, Lit, and Eric Carmen.

 Round Hill Records

-In 2014, Round Hill Records was established with the catalog acquisition of the UK rock band, Bush, in partnership with frontman Gavin Rossdale.
+In 2014, Round Hill Records was established with the catalogue acquisition of the UK rock band, Bush, in partnership with frontman Gavin Rossdale.

-In January 2016, Round Hill paid $35 million for the entire song publishing catalogue of American rock band The Offspring, as well as the band's Columbia Records recordings.
+In January 2016, Round Hill paid $35 million for punk rock band The Offspring's Columbia Records albums and the band's entire publishing catalogue.
+Later that year, Round Hill signed a distribution deal with Universal Music Enterprises, covering the Offspring's albums.
 Today Round Hill Records is releasing records from artists such as Royal Teeth and The London Souls, as well as providing label services to many other artists.

-In 2020, Round Hill Records created a rock dedicated label called Black Hill Records, which has signed artists including The Cult, Black Pistol Fire, and Jared James Nichols.
+In 2020, Round Hill Records created label dedicated to rock called Black Hill Records, which has signed artists including The Cult, Black Pistol Fire, and Jared James Nichols.

 In May 2021, Round Hill acquired the catalogue of the Swedish label Telegram Studios, including Dolores Recordings and Woah Dad.

+In August 2023, Round Hill acquired Canadian record label Linus Entertainment.

 Round Hill Music Royalty Fund

 Round Hill Music Royalty Partners is the private equity arm of Round Hill Music which is dedicated to acquiring copyrights of music.

 It raised its first Fund in 2014 with $202 million and its second fund with $263 million in 2017.

+In late 2023 Concord (entertainment company) bought the Round Hill Music Royalty Fund.
+The deal includes over 150,000 songs and 51 catalogs, including works by The Beatles, Alice In Chains, The Offspring, and hits recorded by Elvis Presley, Meatloaf, James Brown, and Billie Holiday and also includes a stake in the Carlin Catalog, which includes hits made famous by artists including Johnny Cash, Aretha Franklin, Ella Fitzgerald, Elvis Presley, Peggy Lee, and George Harrison.

 Copyright lawsuits

 In 2014, Round Hill Music and BMG Rights Management sued Cox Communications for the copyright infringements of its subscribers.
 In December 2015, the case was decided in BMG and Round Hill Music's favor.

 On July 31, 2020, Round Hill filed a $32.8 million lawsuit against the independent distributor Tunecore and its parent company, Believe Digital, citing the unauthorized distribution of 219 Round Hill compositions.
-Round Hill is seeking $150,000 per infringed composition.
+Round Hill sought $150,000 per infringed composition.